 But wait, should green beans be blanched before roasting?

-Some say blanched green beans are the best, I say these roasted green beans are far superior.
+Some say blanched green beans are the best (check out my green beans almondine), but I say these roasted green beans are far superior.
 You see, roasting these green beans allows their natural sugars to caramelize, which enhances both the taste (slightly sweet) and texture (legit CRUNCH).
 Plus, you aren’t left with dozens of dishes to clean.

 Delicious on their own as a side or french fry substitute, green beans are also the only bean worthy of their own casserole.
 We like dishing these up to compliment various proteins–from parmesan crusted salmon to string bean chicken breast.

 Heat those leftovers and serve them as a side, or mix them into the following for an entirely new dish: